fmachta/feras-website/README.md

-# Feras Machta Personal Portfolio
+# Feras Machta Personal Website

 This project is a personal portfolio showcasing Feras Machta's personal details, hobbies, favorite foods, and animals.